Sergeus/CivMods/README.md

 - Fixed a map error where a plot owned by Svesta had both a plantation and a jungle on it.
 - Reduced the number of units the player starts with.
 - Fixed a bug that allowed Argast to found a pantheon.
+- Fixed a bug that caused the game to hang when the player accrued a winning amount of gold in normal turn rollover income.

 #### CHANGELOG V1.4
 - Exposed difficulty selection in scenario load screen and resized for custom display